When I was in high school, my white best friend referred to me as n*gger.

 Hypocrite is not a word that looks good on anybody, but as I sit here with my “Black Girl Magic” T-shirt stretched across my body and a heavily annotated copy of bell hooks’ “Killing Rage” resting beside me, I sometimes wonder if the only word suitable for me is, in fact, hypocrite.

 Shame is a funny thing, though.
 Shame looks inward and casts blame.
-Shame causes battered wives to believe that they are the reason their partners raise their fists.
-Shame causes men and women to believe that they are wrong for not having heteronormative sexual and/or gender identities.
+Shame causes abused wives to believe that they are the reason their partners raise their fists.
+Shame causes people to believe that they are wrong for not having heteronormative sexual and/or gender identities.
 Shame causes oppressed parties to see themselves as the problem as opposed to the actual problem of systems that feed them messages of white superiority.

 I am deeply disturbed when I look back at these stories, but not necessarily because I subscribed to white supremacy.
 Problematic though that was, the black history I was taught growing up was that of my aunt’s asylum from Congolese dictatorship and that of my cousin’s tragic death at the hands of rebels on the Congolese-Rwandan border.
 My parents did not teach me of the traumatic history of black Americans because they did not experience the traumatic history of black Americans.
 My African upbringing coupled with my predominantly white education left a substantial gap in my understanding of black American history—a history I later realized was and is a significant part of my story, even as an African.